antonmedv/fx/DOCS.md

 ## Getting started

 `fx` can work in two modes: cli and interactive.
-To start interactive mode pipe into `fx` any JSON:
+To start interactive mode pipe any JSON into `fx`:

 ```bash
 $ curl ... | fx
 ```

-Or you can pass file argument as first parameter:
+Or you can pass a filename as the first parameter:

 ```bash
 $ fx my.json